gastonstat/packyourcode/packyourcode.utf8.md

 ## Script `testthat.R`

-The script `testthat.R` is just an auxiliary.
+The script `testthat.R` is just an auxiliary script.
 The content of this file is very minimalist, with three lines of code, something like this:

 ```
 library(testthat)